Skip to content

 Canvas Steps

 For selecting Canvas steps that belong to chosen Canvases.
-It must be used in conjunction with a Canvas or Canvases variable.
+It must be used with a Canvas or Canvases variable.

 • Replacement value: Canvas steps API IDs